Support for Current & Expecting Student-Parents

 - Breaks during exams to allow for pumping/nursing

 - Leave of absence for the birth of a child or related reasons

 Please note that arrangements are considered on a case-by-case basis and determined by individual circumstances.
 Contact Student Affairs to discuss what options may be available to you.

 View Denver Law's Parental Leave Policy by clicking the button below.View Policy

 Office of Equal Opportunity & Title IX

-The Office of Equal Opportunity & Title IX is responsible for ensuring University of Denver provides an environment for faculty, staff and students that is free from discrimination and harassment on the basis of categories including pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), race, color, national origin, gender, age, disability, genetic information, veteran or military status, sexual orientation, gender identify, gender expression, and marital status.
-The office has a responsibility for providing prompt and effective responses to all complaints of sex discrimination or harassment for faculty, staff, and students.
-Contact information, policies, and procedures are all listed at https://www.du.edu/equalopportunity/titleix/
+The Office of Equal Opportunity & Title IX is responsible for ensuring the University of Denver provides an environment for faculty, staff and students that is free from discrimination and harassment on the basis of multiple categories, including pregnancy (which covers pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), race, color, national origin, gender, age, disability, genetic information, veteran or military status, sexual orientation, gender identify, gender expression and marital status.
+The office has a responsibility to provide prompt and effective responses to all complaints of discrimination or harassment for faculty, staff and students.
+For contact information, policies and procedures, please visit their website at the link below.

 Title IX’s implications for athletics and sexual assault are widely known, but its maternity leave mandates and prohibition of pregnancy discrimination have largely been overlooked.
 As universities resolve gaps in their policies and move toward full compliance, students, educators and administrators need to know their rights and obligations under the law.
 The Pregnant Scholar Initiative provides resources for students, postdocs, faculty, administrators and others.
 Visit their website at the link below.

 University of Denver College of Law 2255 E. Evans Avenue